Collapse to view only § 80.85 - What requirements apply to cost sharing?

 (2) Identify management problems, issues, needs, and opportunities.

-(i) A description of how the public can take part in decisionmaking for the comprehensive management system.
+(h) A description of how the public can take part in decision making for the comprehensive management system.

-A State fish and wildlife agency must submit the following documents when applying for a project-by-project grant:
+A State fish and wildlife agency must submit the following documents when applying for a project-by-project award:

 (a) The standard form for an application for Federal assistance in a mandatory grant program.